Work samples

 Pandemic Housekeeping and Other Poems (2020-2022)

+From around 2020 to 2004, I experimented with different styles of poetry, compared to the more traditional English-language lyric poem, such as adding open space composition, prose-like moments, and in being more directly autobiographical.
+You'll find these three elements in these three poems.
 A prior version of "Parenting During a Pandemic.” appeared in Connections: Journal of Southern Maryland as well as The Evening Street Review, which also published "Pandemic Housecleaning" and "Chorus at 4:02 A.M."
+These poems are tucked in a current manuscript in progress.

 • Parenting in a Pandemic